rsdoiel/antenna/retro_computing.md

 </div>
 </div>
 <h2 id="span-iddressingdressing-and-undressing-the-tablespan"><span id="dressing">Dressing and undressing the table</span></h2>
-<p>Any heating system must be able to adapt to varying temperatures.
+<p>Any heating system must be able to be adjusted to achieve the desired comfort.
 For a central heating system, that happens by manipulating the thermostat.
 However, that doesn&rsquo;t work so well for a heated table, because the temperature range of the carbon heating film is limited.
 Going below 38°C (100°F) will not provide a pleasant sensation of warmth, while prolonged heating above 45°C (113°F) may damage the heating film and make it too hot to touch.
 However, you can adjust thermal comfort in a wide range of air temperatures by &ldquo;dressing&rdquo; and &ldquo;undressing&rdquo; the table: by adding and removing textile layers, and by using them in different ways.</p>
 <blockquote>
 <p>You can adjust thermal comfort in a wide range of air temperatures by adding and removing textile layers, and by using them in different ways</p>
 </blockquote>